novogenautonomy/novogenautonomy.github.io/batteries.md

 - consist of sulfuric acid and water mixture acting as the electrolyte and an anode and cathode covered in lead.
 - Common types of lead-acid batteries include
   - **flooded lead batteries** => the electrolyte is its (high-density) liquid form which creates a risk for leakage.
-  - AGM (absorbent glass fiber)=> glass fiber is soaked in the electrolyte eliminating the risk for leakage.
+  - **AGM** (absorbent glass fiber)=> glass fiber is soaked in the electrolyte eliminating the risk for leakage.
    - extremely resistant to vibration and maintenance free.
-  - **Gel batteries** => are the most advanced type of lead-acid batteries with tolerance for high temperatures, shock, vibration and over discharging (Hoffman and Ulander, 2022).
+  - **Gel batteries** => most advanced type of lead-acid batteries with tolerance for high temperatures, shock, vibration and over discharging (Hoffman and Ulander, 2022).
 - are used in ICEs to power the starter, ignition system and other electrical components.
 - A standard car battery has 12 Volts and consists of 6 cells with 2.1 Volts each.
 - a lifespan of 400-600 charging cycles (Hoffman and Ulander, 2022).